-Dubai Culture Celebrates Winners Of 3Rd Dubai Festival For Youth Music
+Dubai Culture Celebrates Winners of 3rd Dubai Festival for Youth Music

-(MENAFN- Dubai PR Network) Dubai, UAE, 21 November 2024: Dubai Culture and Arts Authority (Dubai Culture) has crowned the winners of the third Dubai Festival for Youth music during a ceremony hosted at Etihad Museum.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 21 November 2024: Dubai Culture and Arts Authority (Dubai Culture) has crowned the winners of the third Dubai Festival for Youth Music during a ceremony hosted at Etihad Museum.
 The festival is geared toward elevating the local music sector, discovering emerging talent, inspiring them to pursue their creative passion, and contribute to strengthening the cultural and creative industries.

 The closing ceremony was attended by Hala Badri, Director General of Dubai Culture, Fatma Al Jallaf, Acting Director of the Performing Arts Department at Dubai Culture, and poet Dr. Aref Alshaikh, who was honoured with the ‘Music Personality of the Year’ award in recognition of his longstanding literary contributions and influential role in enriching the local cultural landscape.
 The event also welcomed the festival’s jury members, including composer Mohammad Malulla, maestro Fadel Hamidi, and artist Jasem Mohamed.